Jakes Gerwel: Early life and education

 Gert Johannes Gerwel was born in 1946 to farmworkers on a sheep ranch in the town of Kommadagga, which is situated between Grahamstown and Somerset East on South Africa’s Eastern Cape.
 Gerwel matriculated from Paterson High School in Port Elizabeth, and from 1965 to 1967, Gerwel pursued a degree in Afrikaans-Nederlands at the University of the Western Cape.
 In 1971, Gerwel began studying at the University of Brussels and received his doctorate in literature and philosophy in 1979 for his thesis “Literature and Apartheid.”

 Career

 Gerwel lectured at the Hewat Teachers' Training College in Crawford, Cape Town for eighteen months before continuing his education at the Vrije Universiteit Brussel (VUB).
 Gerwel returned to the University of the Western Cape in 1980 as a professor.
-He became UWC’s dean of the Arts faculty in 1982 and was later appointed vice-chancellor of UWC in June of 1987.
-Gerwel would serve as vice-chancellor of the University of the Western Cape for the next seventeen years, until he was appointed director general of the president by Nelson Mandela in his post-Apartheid Cabinet.
+He became UWC’s dean of the Arts faculty in 1982 and was later appointed vice-chancellor of UWC in June 1987.
+Gerwel would serve as vice-chancellor of the University of the Western Cape for the next seven years, until he was appointed director general of the president by Nelson Mandela in his post-Apartheid Cabinet.
 Following the end of Mandela’s term in office in 1999, Gerwel served as chancellor of Rhodes University in Grahamstown, South Africa, till his death in 2012.